What is a CSA?

 4. Do you have different sized boxes to choose from?

 5. Am I required to volunteer?
-In my research I found that some farms require you to go in and help at the farm for a few hours during the season.
+In my research I found that some farms require you to help at the farm for a few hours during the season.
 I chose a farm that didn’t have that requirement.

-I love eating healthy and trying foods I normally would not eat.
-I was finding new recipes to incorporate all the things I was getting.
-Each CSA is different, but I had enough left over each week to freeze quite a bit and we have been enjoying them all winter.
+A CSA is great buying healthy foods AND trying foods you normally wouldn’t eat.
+I was finding new recipes to incorporate all the things I was getting each week.
+Every CSA is different, but I had enough left over each week to freeze quite a bit and we have been enjoying them all winter.

 Don’t know where to find a CSA?
 Ask around at your local farmers market and you will probably find one.
 I just signed up for mine and I can’t wait for my first box this year.